 Allometric models developed with diameter (D) as the only explanatory variable were the most effective in predicting branch biomass, aboveground biomass of individuals from High guinea savannas, global as well as belowground biomass.
-Numerous studies have shown that the DBH is the most commonly used explanatory variable for predicting the biomass of different compartments of woody species [24,45,65].
+Numerous studies have shown that the DBH is the most commonly used explanatory variable for predicting the biomass of different compartments of woody species [24,45,69].
 Indeed, DBH can be easily measured in the field with more precision than other dendrometric parameters.
-In addition, this variable is still available in inventory data Ganame et al [57].
+In addition, this variable is still available in inventory data Ganame et al [61].
 However, linear models with DBH as the sole predictor predict leaf biomass the least in this study.
-The leaves are the most consumed component of M.oleifera [6,66,67].
+The leaves are the most consumed component of M.oleifera [6,70,71].
 This heavy use explains its abusive exploitation, making the individuals less and less healthy.
-Haoua et al. [68] showed that anthropogenic activities are major causes of the decrease in biomass of the most exploited parts of a woody.
-Ducta et al. [69] report the influence of sample quality on the models.
+Haoua et al. [72] showed that anthropogenic activities are major causes of the decrease in biomass of the most exploited parts of a woody plant.
+Ducta et al. [73] report the influence of sample quality on the models.
 In this case, it significantly influenced the establishment and choice of the leaf model.
 The incorporation of height as a second variable in addition to DBH was therefore necessary to improve the prediction of leaf biomass.
-The In(B)=a+bln(D2H) and In(B)=a+bln(D)+cIn(H) models better predict the biomass of other compartments and zones.
+The ln(B)=a+bln(D2H) and ln(B)=a+bln(D)+cln(H) models better predict the biomass of other compartments and zones.
 Including height as a secondary variable contributes in some cases to the improvement of the model fit.
-Studies have reported that using DBH as a sole predictor of biomass underestimates [70] or overestimates tree biomass [71,72].
-Other studies have recommended adding a second and/or third variable to the DBH to improve the accuracy of biomass estimation [73,74].
-In addition, some authors like Picard et al. [41], Ngomanda et al. [75] and Sawadogo et al. [76] have found that the inclusion of tree height as an integrated or secondary independent variable can improve model performance with the advantage of increasing the applicability of the equations at larger scales.
-Although obtaining tree height in forest inventories is not an easy task [77], incorporating the height parameter is known to significantly improve tree biomass [78,79].
+Studies have reported that using DBH as a sole predictor of biomass underestimates [74] or overestimates tree biomass [75,76].
+Other studies have recommended adding a second and/or third variable to the DBH to improve the accuracy of biomass estimation [77,78].
+In addition, some authors like Picard et al. [41], Ngomanda et al. [79] and Sawadogo et al. [80] have found that the inclusion of tree height as an integrated or secondary independent variable can improve model performance with the advantage of increasing the applicability of the equations at larger scales.
+Although obtaining tree height in forest inventories is not an easy task [81], incorporating the height parameter is known to significantly improve tree biomass [82,83].
 Biomass prediction models vary across different tree compartments.
-The results of this study are similar to those obtained by Djomo et al. [26], , Ganame et al. [57], Sawadogo et al. [76], Dimobe et al. [80] and Traore et al. [81] who all showed variation in the allometric equations depending on the parts of the tree.
+The results of this study are similar to those obtained by Djomo et al. [26], Ganame et al. [61], Sawadogo et al. [80], Dimobe et al. [84] and Traore et al. [85] who all showed variation in the allometric equations depending on the parts of the tree.
 These models (except those of the trunk) for the same species, also vary according to the climatic zones.